Itera/k3s-workshop/Exercise 1 - Basic kubectl/README.md

 The aim here is to deploy nginx - reading index.html from config - with ingress to service to deployment routing.

-The following diagram (easiest to see on github - where it should be rendered) shows what we want to achive.
+The following diagram (easiest to see on github - where it should be rendered) shows what we want to achive (although in this exercise we will only work with http - not https).

 ```mermaid
 flowchart LR